Urban and Regional Planning (PLAN)

 PLAN 677 Historic Preservation Planning (3) Local-level historic preservation, with an emphasis on historic districts, design guidelines, regulatory controls, and community consensus-building.
 (Cross-listed as AMST 677)

 PLAN 678 Site Planning (3) Fundamental principles that guide site planning, including planning and design determinants of the site taking into account its regional context, site-specific characteristics and applicable codes, ordinances, and standards.
-PLAN majors only.
+PLAN and ARCH majors only.
 (Fall only)

 PLAN 680 Land Use Management and Control (V) Survey course of public land use management.
 (Cross-listed as LAW 580)

 PLAN 699 Directed Reading and Research (V) Repeatable unlimited times.
 Pre: consent of instructor and department chair.

 PLAN 700 Thesis Research (V) Limited to MURP students under Plan A. Repeatable unlimited times.
 Pre: consent.